* OVER 20,000 DELIGHTED STUDENTS HAVE TAKEN THIS COURSE! MANY OF THEM HAVE GONE ON TO START THEIR SUCCESSFUL BUSINESSES

-This is a complete business course that will take you from absolute business beginner to being able to successfully plan and start a business that will ultimately be successful.
+This is a complete business course that will take you from absolute beginner to being able to successfully plan and start a successful business.

 That is how millions of first-time entrepreneurs feel, and it is how I felt when I started my first business.
-In this course, I walk you through every step of the way from selecting the best business idea to pursue, to business planning, registering your business, raising money, and starting your business with correct fundamentals to give you and your business the best chance to succeed long term.
+In this course, I walk you through every step of starting your business from selecting the best business idea to pursue, to business planning, registering your business, raising money, and starting your business with correct fundamentals to give you and your business the best chance to succeed long term.

-By the end of this course, you will no longer be ranked among the thousands of "wantapreneurs."
-You will have taken your first, positive steps to business success.
-You'll know exactly where you are going in business - and how you are going to get there.
-Able to make confident decisions.
-That's the secret behind every successful entrepreneur.
+By the end of this course, you will no longer be one of thousands of "wantapreneurs."
+You will have taken your first positive steps to business success.
+You'll know exactly where you are going in business and how you are going to get there.
+You will be able to make correct and confident decisions.

 Use this course as a step-by-step guide to go from business ideas to starting a successful business.

 HERE ARE JUST SOME PARTICULAR TOPICS COVERED:

 This course is ideal for people who are either thinking about starting their business, are in the very beginning stages of starting their business, or have started and are struggling to make progress.
 You will get solid business fundamentals from the lectures, and personal help from me if you have particular questions on how to start your business.